lupidan/apple-signin-unity/docs/macOS_NOTES.md

 Certificate name: `Apple Development: My Full Name (ABCDEFGHIJ)`

-**Step 3)** Find out our Team identifier, and our Application identifier.
+**Step 3)** Find out your Team identifier, and your Application identifier.
 In our case:

 Team ID: `ABC123DEF4`